dhruvildarji/panparser/README.md

 - 🧠 **Smart Detection**: Auto-detection by MIME type, file extension, and content analysis
 - 🔁 **Recursive Processing**: Folder traversal and website crawling with configurable depth
 - 🧪 **Clean Schema**: Unified Pydantic-based output format for all content types
+- 🤖 **AI-Powered Processing**: Use OpenAI GPT to analyze, restructure, and filter parsed content
 - 🛠️ **Zero Configuration**: Works out of the box with sensible defaults
 - 🚀 **High Performance**: Optimized for speed and memory efficiency